tfki/dpll/README.md

 + Assignment_setAll has room for optimization
 + get return type of dpllsolve sorted out
 + all tests should be static void
++ solve pickAndRemove Callback does not follow the return conventions